Gaming (VR)

 Like GearBrain on Facebook

-If you're interested in virtual reality, before you watch or play, get familiar with these 20 common VR terms you'll be sure to see or hear as you navigate a brand new world.
-From the basic to the more technical, the more you know about virtual reality, the better your experience is sure to be.
-No memorization required, just get yourself informed so you can have even more fun the next time you enter another reality.
+If you're interested in virtual reality, before you watch or play, get familiar with these 20 common VR terms you'll be sure to see or hear as you navigate a brand-new world.
+From the basics to the more technical, the more you know about virtual reality, the better your experience will be.
+No memorization is required; get yourself informed so you can have even more fun the next time you enter another reality.

 Aspect Ratio

-The proportion of the width of your viewing screen to its height is the aspect ratio.
+The aspect ratio is the proportion of the width of your viewing screen to its height.
 This can affect how the images from the VR world appear and whether or not they become distorted.
 It's all about the proper pixels for the ultimate view.

 Avaddiction

 Too much time devoted to the VR world can be addictive.
-Avaddiction happens when life in the avatar/VR world takes over one's actual reality.
+Addiction happens when life in the avatar/VR world takes over one's actual reality.
 The first step is admitting the problem.

 Data Glove

-Also known as a 'wired glove', this glove is filled with delicate sensors that connect to your computer as you play VR games.
-The hand movements and gestures lead you through a VR environment.
+Also known as a 'wired glove,' this glove is filled with delicate sensors that connect to your computer as you play VR games.
+Your hand movements and gestures guide you through a VR environment.

 Directional Sound